2019–20 Club Atlético Independiente season: Copa Sudamericana

+2019 Copa Sudamericana

 Universidad Católica of the Ecuadorian Serie A were, on 3 June 2019, revealed to be Independiente's opponents in the Copa Sudamericana round of sixteen.
 They defeated Universidad Católica, which saw them advance to the quarter-finals where they'd face another trip to Ecuador in Independiente del Valle.

+2020 Copa Sudamericana

+The tournament was suspended after its first round due to the COVID-19 pandemic and resumed on 27 October 2020.

 Squad statistics

 Appearances and goals

 Statistics accurate as of 31 August 2019.